Bayer Migraine Formula Side Effects

 15. Shoenfeld Y, Shaklai M, Livni E, Pinkhas J "Thrombocytopenia from acetaminophen."
 N Engl J Med 303 (1980): 47

 16. Brown G "Acetaminophen-induced hypotension."
 Heart Lung 25 (1996): 137-40

-18. Boyle CA, Berkowitz GS, LiVolsi VA, Ort S, Merino MJ, White C, Kelsey JL "Caffeine consumption and fibrocystic breast disease: a case-control epidemiologic study."
+17. Boyle CA, Berkowitz GS, LiVolsi VA, Ort S, Merino MJ, White C, Kelsey JL "Caffeine consumption and fibrocystic breast disease: a case-control epidemiologic study."
 J Natl Cancer Inst 72 (1984): 1015-9

-Some side effects of Bayer Migraine Formula may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Some side effects may not be reported.
+You may report them to the FDA.